National Integration Academy Council (NIAC)

 He earned his bachelor’s degree from North Park University and his M.D. from Rush University, both in Chicago, Illinois.
 He completed a residency in family medicine at West Suburban Medical Center in Oak Park, Illinois.
 After identifying a need for improved mental health and addiction treatment in primary care, he continued his training at the University of Washington psychiatry residency program in Seattle, followed by further specialized training through the University of Washington addiction psychiatry fellowship.

-Dr. Duncan currently practices adult general psychiatry and addiction psychiatry at the University of Washington Outpatient Psychiatry Clinic and provides psychiatric consultation for several primary care clinics in the Seattle area.
-He also co-leads the University of Washington's Psychiatry and Addiction Case Conference, a statewide program providing support to primary care and behavioral medicine clinics around addiction and psychiatric care.
-He is board certified in family medicine, adult psychiatry, and addiction psychiatry.
-He has a joint appointment as Assistant Professor of Family Medicine and Psychiatry and Behavioral Sciences at the University of Washington.
+Dr. Duncan currently practices adult general psychiatry and addiction psychiatry at the University of Washington Psychiatry Clinic and Northgate Primary Care clinic.
+He co-leads the University of Washington's Psychiatry and Addiction Case Conference, a statewide weekly online educational program providing support to primary care and behavioral medicine clinics around addiction and psychiatric care.
+His research interests include looking at ways to increase access to addiction treatment through team-based care, technology, and streamlining workflows.
+He is board certified in adult psychiatry, and addiction psychiatry.
+He is an Associate Professor of Psychiatry and Behavioral Sciences at the University of Washington.

 Michael Hogan, PhD

-Michael Hogan, Ph.D., served as New York State Commissioner of Mental Health from 2007 to 2012 and now operates a consulting practice in health and behavioral health care.
-The NYS Office of Mental Health operated 23 accredited psychiatric hospitals and oversaw New York’s $5 billion public mental health system, which served 650,000 individuals annually.
+Michael Hogan, Ph.D., is a consultant and advisor on health and behavioral health issues.
+He served as New York State Commissioner of Mental Health from 2007 to 2012.
+The NYS Office of Mental Health operated 23 accredited psychiatric hospitals and oversaw New York’s $5 billion public mental health system, serving 650,000 individuals annually.
 Previously, Dr. Hogan served as Director of the Ohio Department of Mental Health from 1991 to 2007 and Commissioner of the Connecticut Department of Mental Health from 1987 to 1991.
+From 2021-2023 he served as Special Master and then Court Monitor for a Federal Court overseeing an Olmstead case concerning Mississippi’s mental health system.

-He chaired the President’s New Freedom Commission on Mental Health from 2002 to 2003.
-He served as the first behavioral health representative on the board of The Joint Commission (2007-2015) and chaired its Standards and Survey Procedures Committee.
-He has served as a member of the National Action Alliance for Suicide Prevention since it was created in 2010, cochairing task forces on clinical care and interventions and crisis care.
-He is a member of the National Institute of Mental Health (NIMH) National Mental Health Advisory Council.
+Dr. Hogan chaired the President’s New Freedom Commission on Mental Health during 2002--2003, served as the first behavioral health representative on the board of The Joint Commission (2007-2015) and chaired its Standards and Survey Procedures Committee.
+He has served as a founding member of the National Action Alliance for Suicide Prevention since 2010, where he cochaired a task force that developed the Zero Suicide model for suicide prevention in health care, and another that developed recommendations for crisis care being brought to life with the designation of 9-8-8 as a national crisis line number.
+He served two terms as a member of the National Institute of Mental Health (NIMH) National Mental Health Advisory Council.
+His consulting work has focused on preventing suicide in health care systems and on improving crisis care.

-Previously, Dr. Hogan served on the NIMH Council (1994-1998), as President of the National Association of State Mental Health Program Directors (NASMHPD) (2003-2005), and as Board President of NASMHPD’s Research Institute (1989-2000).
-His awards for national leadership include recognition by the National Governors Association, the National Alliance on Mental Illness, the Campaign for Mental Health Reform, the American College of Mental Health Administration, and the American Psychiatric Association.
+Dr. Hogan’s awards for national leadership include recognition by the National Governors Association, the National Alliance on Mental Illness, the Campaign for Mental Health Reform, the American College of Mental Health Administration, and the American Psychiatric Association.
 He is a graduate of Cornell University and earned an M.S. degree from the State University College in Brockport, New York, and a Ph.D. from Syracuse University.
+His interests in behavioral health integration include advocacy for improved behavioral health care and suicide prevention in primary care and for improved medical care within the specialty mental health sector.
+His professional hope is to help make care for the brain as seamless as care for the heart.

 Parinda Khatri, PhD